List of Coronation Street characters introduced in 2022: Teddy Thompkins

 Teddy Thompkins, played by Grant Burgin, first appears when he bumps into his old school friend, Jenny Connor (Sally Ann Matthews), in the hospital waiting room.
 It is revealed that he is the father of Leo Thompkins (Joe Frost), whom Jenny is in a relationship with.
 Fans recognised Burgin from his many other soap roles, including as a site foreman in Coronation Street in 2017.
 Teddy's guest appearance on 26 January 2022 is extended when he returns a few months later to confront Jenny in the pub after finding out that she kissed Stephen Reid (Todd Boyce).
 Teddy tells Leo that she is bad news.
 Leo tells his dad to back off, but afterwards, Leo is murdered by Stephen, it is assumed that Leo took his father's advice and went to Canada alone.
 Later, Teddy discovers that text messages he received from Leo were not sent from Canada, but from Weatherfield.
 He becomes suspicious of Stephen's many questions and realises that Stephen is responsible for his son's disappearance.
 As he is on his way to tell Jenny, he is hit by a van and hospitalised, unable to remember anything.
 Teddy moves in with Jenny, leaving Stephen uncomfortable that his secret might be exposed.

 Burgin departs the series on 23 January 2023, when Teddy eventually remembers what happened.
 He confronts Stephen, who hits Teddy over the head with a hole puncher, killing him.
 Stephen puts the body in a roof box and dumps it in a canal.
 Burgin made a final appearance on 2 March 2023 as a hallucination alongside Leo after Stephen drinks tea he laced with LSD to drug Carla Barlow (Alison King).
 Teddy's body is found by police officer, Craig Tinker (Colson Smith) in August 2023, after the roof box surfaces.
 The experience is described to be a "grisly body discovery" for Craig.

+Jon Spear

+Jon Spear, played by Jordan Ford Silver, makes his first appearance on 28 January 2022.
+Silver announced his casting earlier that day by posting on Instagram: "Thrilled to be joining the cast of Coronation Street - Catch my first ep on the cobbles tonight at 7:30pm."
+He is introduced as the grandson of Ted Spear (Duggie Brown), and is first seen talking with Emma Brooker (Alexandra Mardell) at Ted's funeral.
+Unbeknownst to Jon, Emma and Faye Windass (Ellie Leach) are partly responsible for Ted's death as Faye, who as a learner driver was driving her father's taxi under Emma's supervision, struck Ted with her car.
+Jon tells Emma how close he was to his grandad, and that he hopes the person responsible for his death does not get away with it, leaving Emma unnerved.
+Faye eventually tells Jon what happened and Jon is happy to hear that someone was there for his granddad when he died.
+He and Emma later fall in love and leave for Australia to run a bar on Bancoora Beach together.